Rizzlord/ComfyUI-OmniPart/README.md

 Inputs:

 force_reload: A boolean to force the node to reload all models from disk.
+load_texture_pipeline_only: A boolean to only load the segmentation models (SAM, RMBG) and skip loading the 3D generation models.
+This is useful when using TripoSG for 3D generation to save memory.

 Purpose: You must connect the output of this node to the first node in your processing chain (Segment Image) to ensure the models are ready.